Do you know the Board of Director’s Role for Your Nonprofit?

 Download the 20 Critical Components for New Director Orientation.

-Helpful for not only to get new board members off on the right track, but very effective for providing direction and clarity for existing board members.
+Helpful for getting new board members off on the right track, and providing direction for existing board members.